salomellabres/openduck/README.md

   -i INTERACTION, --interaction INTERACTION
                         Protein atom to use for ligand interaction.
   -r RECEPTOR, --receptor RECEPTOR
-                        Protein pdb file to chunk, or chunked protein if mode is "for_chunk".
+                        Protein or chunked protein in pdb format used as receptor.
   -g GPU_ID, --gpu-id GPU_ID
                         GPU ID, if not specified, runs on CPU only.